Naveena-19/Colour_Extraction/README.md

 # Colour_Extraction
 It is about extracting colours from css file by importing it into the javascript code.

 Certainly!
-Here's a basic outline for the README file in your GitHub repository:
+Here's a basic outline for this GitHub repository:

 ---